Certora/Documentation/docs/cvl/types.md

 sometimes called hyperproperties.

 CVL supports this kind of specification using the special `storage` type.
-A variable of type `storage` represents a snapshot of the EVM storage, as well as shadow state declared using ghosts, at a given point in time.
+A variable of type `storage` represents a snapshot of the EVM storage and the state of ghosts at a given point in time.

 The EVM storage can be reset to a saved storage value `s` by appending `at s` to the end of a function call.
 For example, the following rule checks that "if you